Metropolitan Council (Minnesota): Controversy

 The Met Council has long raised the ire of suburban residents in the region.
 For instance, one source of controversy has been the council's power to invalidate the land use plans of municipalities which conflict with its own.

 In 2004, the city of Lake Elmo refused to allow higher‑density development despite the Met Council's comprehensive development guide.
 The city challenged the Council's statutory authority to compel the city to modify its comprehensive plan in order to reach minimum density levels.
 However, the Minnesota Supreme Court found the city's argument unpersuasive "when viewed against the plain and unambiguous language of the statutes at issue."

-Shortly after the Minnesota elections, 2010, Minnesota Legislative Auditor James Nobles recommended on 21 January 2011 that "the Legislature should restructure the governance of the Metropolitan Council" (page 41).
+Shortly after the 2010 Minnesota elections, Minnesota Legislative Auditor James Nobles recommended on January 21, 2011, that "the Legislature should restructure the governance of the Metropolitan Council" (page 41).
 The Legislative Auditor continued stating that "Maintaining an appointed Met Council would continue the Council's accountability problems ...
 Because Council members are appointed by the governor, however, they are not directly accountable to the public for (their) decisions."
 This lack of credibility and accountability was reported on by newspapers such as the St. Paul Pioneer Press, the Star Tribune, and online editorials like Politics In Minnesota.

 Marty Seifert, a Republican candidate for governor in the 2014 election, also called for the abolition of the Council, citing it as an unelected authority with taxation powers without representation.
 However, most of the responsibilities of the Metropolitan Council would still need to be maintained, including a Metropolitan Planning Organization that allows the region to receive federal transportation funding.

 Criticisms of the council reached a high point in 2018 when the Met Council survived two attempted reforms at both the state and the federal level.

+In late 2023, the Met Council came under fire again with a state legislative committee, the Metropolitan Governance Task Force, tasked with examining reformation, be it through elections or other means.
+In February 2024, the task force came up with six reformation paths, but the state legislature will need to take further action as warranted.

+In May 2024, after years of mounting delays, cost overruns and mismanagement of the Southwest LRT, the Minnesota State Legislature passed a law giving the Minnesota Department of Transportation greater oversight of future transit projects.
+Transportation-focused State Senator Scott Dibble sponsored the change, calling the Met Council "incompetent and incapable."